orlaqp/angular-snippets/README.md

 Angular Snippets
 ================

-If you are half the lazy I am and you do not like to waste time to typing the same boilerplate code over and over you are going to find this package useful.
-This is a collection of useful snippets based on the way I usually develop my apps.
+If you are half the lazy I am and you do not like to waste time typing the same boilerplate code over and over you are going to find this package useful.
+This is a collection of common snippets based on the way I usually develop my apps.
 The following snippets are available:

 ### Controllers